Space Ace Arcade Ace and Kimberley

 Cue much timed jumping between floating platforms, dodging laser blasts and flying spacecraft through obstacles on a journey to save Kimberley and the earth from the evil blue alien (which was also voiced by Don Bluth).
 Seeing the game through to the end rewarded the player with a feeling of real accomplishment, that they had mastered the machine and seen all the great animation had to offer.

-Although badly replicated on a number of platforms as a graphics only based game with no video footage, it has been translated to DVD/CD-ROM and now Blu-Ray, allowing it to be played at home in an approximation of it’s former glory.
+Although badly replicated on a number of platforms in period as a “graphics-only” based game with no video footage, it has subsequently been translated to DVD/CD-ROM and now Blu-Ray, allowing it to be played at home in an approximation of it’s former glory.

 For traditionalists it is also possible to emulate on a PC if you have a copy of the original laserdisc files and an emulator (see Daphne).
 Many retro gamers will remember the Amiga and the Super Nintendo versions, neither of which managed to capture the spirit of the original.

 Space Ace – Video Game Marmite?

 This is not a game for everyone, and many will state it was a passing fad and rightly so – the format was not long lived.
 You could claim it’s not even a proper video game, as you are never really in control of your character, you are just learning a pre-defined path through a video.
-But for me this was a great arcade experience, a blockbuster summer movie that you could actually interact with, and whilst the technology now might seem clunky, and the gameplay limited, it was a experience that no-one who played it could forget.

-2 thoughts on “Space Ace videodisc arcade review”
+2 responses to “Space Ace arcade review”

-1. For me it was 1985 whilst on a family holiday to Lido di Jesslo, Italy.
+For me it was 1985 whilst on a family holiday to Lido di Jesslo, Italy.
 Having grown fond of Dragon’s Lair thanks to 2 years of the Showboat Arcade in sunny Hunstanton, it was an instant love affair and the loss of a son for my parents for the remainder of the holiday.

 The Laserdisc games of the 80s are a major milestone in video gaming history and Space Ace is right up there with Space Invaders and Donkey Kong in terms of my all time top retro games.
 I did buy DL for my Commadore 64 but it wasn’t the same, so you can bet that I jumped on the opportunity to purchase the Bluth trillogy on DVD.
 DL, DL2 and SA remain some of my favourate games to this day and I continue to play them with the same zest as my 13 year old self.